Skip to main content

 Journal Article

 Sequera, J., Bruce, M., Gill, A., & Simpson, R. (2020).
 Development of online activities to support PGCE students’ academic writing.
-Practice and evidence of scholarship of teaching and learning in higher education, 14(1), 18-36
+Practice and evidence of the scholarship of teaching and learning in higher education, 14(1), 18-36

 This article outlines a collaboration between the Foundation Centre and the Education PGCE department at Durham University to support student teachers on a particular academic writing assignment (the Self Directed Study assignment).
 This project invo...
 Read More about Development of online activities to support PGCE students’ academic writing.